 In practice, that means:

-- Team members receive feedback from their line managers (as normal) and receive it from their peers and direct reports (if they’re managers).
+- Team members receive feedback from their line managers (as normal) but also from their peers.

 - Managers take all this feedback into account when making decisions around promotions and pay rises.